ibm-cloud-docs/cephaas/s3_cert_create.md

 * It must contain one of the following properties for the respective private key: PRIVATE KEY, RSA PRIVATE KEY, or EC PRIVATE KEY.
 * The private key must be consistent with the main/end-entity certificate.

 If multiple certificate properties are included, the order of items in the `pem` file should be: end-entity certificate, intermediate certificate, root certificate, private key.
-For example: `cat tls.crt ca.crt tls.key > both.pem` is the correct order for the `pem` file to be used by {{site.data.keyword.cephaas_short}}.
+For example: `cat tls.crt ca.crt tls.key > both.pem` is the correct order for the `pem` file to be used by {{site.data.keyword.cephaas_full_notm}}.
 {:important:}

 If any of these above prerequisites are not followed, the certificate `pem` file may be considered invalid and will not work with CephaaS.